-During the panel meeting, panelists discuss applications one at a time and finalize their scores.
+During the panel meeting, panelists discuss applications one at a time while referring to their own reading and review notes.
 As needed, panel members are given the opportunity to revisit an artist's application and/or supporting documentation.
 This is done for clarification purposes.
-As a result of the panel discussion or further review of an applicant's application or documentation, panelists may adjust their scores.
+As a result of the panel discussion or further review of an applicant's application or documentation, panelists may adjust their scores after the discussion.
 Because materials will have been previously reviewed by panelists, they may or may not ask to review the same materials for every applicant.
+After the public portion of the panel meeting, the panelists finalize and submit their scores.